-▶ Refer to section 6.5.1 and 6.5.2 to verify gas type, gas inlet pressure, and gas rate.
-Visually check the integrity of the whole flue system and confirm that all the components are correctly assembled, fixed and supported.
+- ➤ Refer to section 6.5.1 and 6.5.2 to verify gas type, gas inlet pressure, and gas rate.

-► The flue gas analyser must be the correct type as specified in BS 7967.
+Visually check the integrity of the whole flue system and confirm that all the components are correctly. - and confirm that all the components are correctly assembled, fixed and supported. - The flue gas analyser must be the correct type as specified in BS 7967.
 Before use the analyser must have been calibrated as specified by the manufacturer.